Toona ciliata: Habitat

 In Australia, the tree's natural habitat is subtropical forests of New South Wales and Queensland, much of which has been extensively cleared.
 The Australian population was formerly treated as a distinct species under the name Toona australis.
 The southernmost limit of natural distribution is on basaltic soils, growing west of the Princes Highway near the village of Termeil, south of Ulladulla, southern Illawarra, New South Wales.
 It also occurs naturally at Norfolk Island.
 The largest recorded T. ciliata tree in Australia grew near Nulla Nulla Creek, west of Kempsey, New South Wales and was felled in 1883.

 It grows best in an environment with high light levels, however in the relative darkness of the rainforest understorey, it is less susceptible to attack by the cedar tip moth.
 The cedar tip moth lays its eggs on the tree's leading shoot, allowing the larvae to burrow into the stem.
 This causes dieback and a multi-branched tree with little commercial value.
 The tree exudes a chemical that the female cedar tip moth seeks out.
-This moth does not attack commercial plantings of Asian/African/Australian native meliaceas in South America.
+This moth does not attack commercial plantings of Asian/African/Australian native meliaceae in South America.
 As a result, successful planting of Toona ciliata is being observed in many parts of Brazil, including genetic improvement and clonal production.